LibrariesHacked/helibtech/core-library-systems/useful-resources.md

   - Library systems
   - LMS
   - Library services platform
+published: true
 ---
 # Core library systems: useful resources

 Below is a collection of useful reports, websites, blogposts etc. relevant to different aspects of core library systems:

+[The Library Technology Landscape](https://www.sconul.ac.uk/SCONULDownloadController/Download?iType=1&iID=2417&cGUID=7fe2af48-cb66-46d8-adb1-bd6028163de6&cTempLocation=) : **Results of the SCONUL Technology Survey 2024**

+The SCONUL Library Technology Survey provides an in-depth analysis of the technology landscape in UK and Ireland academic libraries, covering 26 functional areas.
+It serves as a reference for libraries to understand market offerings and improve their technology systems.

+* Comprehensive analysis of library technology in the UK and Ireland.
+* Covers 26 functional areas with detailed product profiles and assessments.
+* Market Complexity and Competition Insight

+The survey reveals a complex market with limited competition in certain areas, particularly in Library Management Systems (LMS).
+This lack of competition raises concerns about value for money and performance.
+The Library Management System market shows dissatisfaction with value for money and limited competition

 [The academic library app. ](https://wp.sol.us/the-academic-library-app/#libraryevents)